bhaettasch/pop-buffer-demo/readme.md

 POP Buffer Demo
 ===============

-This is a sample implementation for thePOP Buffer introduced by the team of X3DOM in 2013.
+This is a sample implementation for the POP Buffer introduced by the team of X3DOM in 2013.
 It consists of a simple WebGL renderer and a small writing component that creates POP Buffer binaries from obj files.

+Attention: This is currently **Work in Progress**.
+The implementation currently **does not fullfill the specification of the pop buffer**.

 POP Buffer:
 http://x3dom.org/pop/